 Some foods even can aggravate your body’s platelet counts and result in a loss of platelet counts.
 Since the platelets that circulate in the blood have an average lifespan of 5 to 9 days, you have a definite window of time to try to cut out some foods that are not helping, and in fact are hurting your platelet counts.

 When dealing with idiopathic thrombocytopenic purpura or low platelet counts, some people choose to regulate and treat their condition with a high quality and healthy diet.
 They watch the foods they eat, they specifically do not eat certain foods known to lower platelets, and they follow up with a well-rounded supplement routine that all work together to help increase their platelet counts.

 Certain foods that are known to lower platelets include ones that contain quinine, such as bitter lemons, bitter melons, tonic water, aspartame (which is the bait and switch sweetener that companies use to make you think you are making healthy choices by switching to diet drinks and sugar free candies when in fact it is more harmful than having that 1 regular soda pop).
 All of these items will in fact lower your platelets consistently, and in certain cases, make you sicker than you already are.

 If changes or adjustments need to be made to any medications you currently take or any of the foods you currently eat that may be affecting your platelet counts, you and your doctor can work together to figure out the correct dosages.

-If the underlying cause is not found after all those tests and money spent looking for the answer, you should consider researching author Jason Cruz’s publication, Conquer Low Platelets.
+If the underlying cause is not found after all those tests and money spent looking for the answer, you should consider looking at the book Out for Blood.